 ABOUT THE TEAM: Our first season was the Spring of 2015.
 Rowing is a Co-Ed Club Sport with spring, fall and winter seasons.
 We are a CO-OP team for Spring Lake High School and Grand Haven High School.
 All academically eligible high school age students in the SL and GH areas are welcome including home school students.
 Rowers can join whichever season works best around their other activities.
 Rowing is easy to learn.
 It mainly requires a strong work-ethic, determination and team-spirit.
 With the right attitude, anyone can learn to row; with perseverance, he/she can build the physical strength and ability to compete.
 Unlike many other sports which require elite training from a young age, rowing is something many high school athletes could easily continue to do at a collegiate level.
 The team rows out of Spring Lake Yacht Club.
 Please use the form at the bottom of the page to email the team for more information.

-WINTER 2018 INFORMATION AND REGISTRATION: Indoor practices will be at Fruitport Country Club Banquet Center on Mon/Wed/Thu from 5-7 PM and Sat from 8-10 AM starting Thu, Feb 1st.
+SPRING & WINTER 2018 INFORMATION AND REGISTRATION: Indoor practices will be at Fruitport Country Club Banquet Center on Mon/Wed/Thu from 5-7 PM and Sat from 8-10 AM starting Thu, Feb 1st.
 Coaches are Jeff Pipp, Mandy Boersen and Paul Winter.
 These sessions will prepare athletes for indoor ERG competitions and for the Spring on-water season.
-Click here for online registration: WINTER 2018 REGISTRATION.
-Fees are $50 per month.
-You may pay for one month or both Feb and Mar now.
+Click here for online registration: SPRING & WINTER 2018 REGISTRATION.
 Click here to pay fees: PAY ONLINE

 SPRING 2018 REGATTAS: